AstarNetwork/Astar/pallets/dapp-staking-v3/README.md

 Each period is denoted by a number, which increments each time a new period begins.
 Period beginning is marked by the `voting` subperiod, after which follows the `build&earn` period.

 Stakes are **only** valid throughout a period.
 When new period starts, all stakes are reset to **zero**.
 This helps prevent projects remaining staked due to intertia of stakers, and makes for a more dynamic staking system.
+Staker doesn't need to do anything for this to happe, it is automatic.

 Even though stakes are reset, locks (or freezes) of tokens remain.